RIchCoin-devs/RIchCoin-Core/README.md

 Using RIchCoin on Windows (To be tested & added)
 -------------
-1. Download the pre-compiled software. (from [RIchCoin-Core releases](https://github.com/RIchCoin-devs/RIchCoin-Core/releases))
+1. Download the pre-compiled software labelled <RIchCoin-Core-X.X.X-windows.zip>. (from our [RIchCoin-Core releases](https://github.com/RIchCoin-devs/RIchCoin-Core/releases)) and unzip the file.
 2. Install
 3. In Windows File Explorer, open c:\Users\XXX\AppData\Roaming\RIchCoin (be sure to change XXX to your windows user)
 4. Right click and create a new file RIchCoin.txt
-5. Edit the file to have contents above (see instructions above for options)
+5. Edit the file to have contents below (see [instructions below](https://github.com/RIchCoin-devs/RIchCoin-Core#creating-a-configuration-file) for options)
-6. Save and close the file
+6. Save and close the file.
-7. Reame the file to RIchCoin.conf.
+7. Rename the file to RIchCoin.conf.
-8. Start the RIchCoin-qt program.
+8. Start the RIchCoin-qt.exe program.
-9. Open up RIchCoin-qt console and run ```getinfo``` (or ```getmininginfo```) to verify settings.
+9. Open up RIchCoin-qt debug window in Help > Debug Window and run ```getinfo``` (or ```getmininginfo```) to verify settings.
-10. Proceed below to make changes to your RIchCoin.conf file.

 **Note:** You must restart the wallet after making changes to RIchCoin.conf.

 Compiling Linux Wallet on Ubuntu/Debian